#1 Ranked Children’s Hospital by U.S. News & World Report

 MyPatients provides referring primary care providers with secure access to their patients’ information.

 Boston Children's has launched the world's 1st program dedicated to offering hand transplants to children who qualify.

 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 There are many ways you can help children and their families get the care they need.

-Boston Children’s team of urology physicians takes a conservative approach to VUR.
+The Boston Children’s Hospital Department of Urology team takes a conservative approach to VUR.
 Most children will outgrow their VUR on their own, and we give them a chance to do just that.
-To protect children with VUR from infection, we prescribe preventive antibiotics as an essential component of our treatment.

 Our main goal is to treat vesicoureteral reflux (VUR) and prevent infections that might affect the kidneys and possibly cause kidney damage.
 Our specialists provide a comprehensive approach to the management of vesicoureteral reflux from initial diagnosis to treatment and follow-up care.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”